 With all of that in mind, there are a couple of things you should know about the actual working holiday visa application before I discuss how it all works:

-- The application cycle usually runs November-September every year but specific opening/closing dates change from year to year.
+- The application cycle usually runs November-September every year but specific opening/closing dates change from year to year (and have varied a lot during the pandemic).
 When closed, you cannot submit an application

 - Each participating country has a quota of places available for their citizens.
 Australia is the only country with an unlimited quota